How Much Does It Cost to Put in a Subfloor in 2025?

 Warmboard for Radiant Heated Flooring

-Used with radiant heat hydronic systems, Warmboard costs about $7 per square foot or $2,100 for a 300-square-foot room.
+Used with radiant heat hydronic systems, Warmboard costs an average of $7 per square foot or $2,100 for a 300-square-foot room.

 OSB

-OSB panels tend to cost about 10 to 20 percent less than plywood, or about $2.50 to $4.50 per square foot for an OSB tongue and groove system.
-An inexpensive and popular material, oriented strand board (OSB) is an engineered wood similar to particleboard.
+OSB panels cost 10% to 20% less than plywood, or $2.50 to $4.50 per square foot for an OSB tongue and groove system.
+An inexpensive and popular material, OSB is an engineered wood similar to particleboard.
+Because raw OSB absorbs water easily, it can warp quickly after a flood or major leak.

 Concrete Slab